rails/rails/guides/source/security.md

 NOTE: _When sanitizing, protecting, or verifying something, prefer allowlists over denylists._

 A denylist can be a list of bad e-mail addresses, non-public actions or bad HTML tags.
-This is opposed to a allowlist which lists the good e-mail addresses, public actions, good HTML tags, and so on.
-Although sometimes it is not possible to create a allowlist (in a SPAM filter, for example), _prefer to use allowlist approaches_:
+This is opposed to an allowlist which lists the good e-mail addresses, public actions, good HTML tags, and so on.
+Although sometimes it is not possible to create an allowlist (in a SPAM filter, for example), _prefer to use allowlist approaches_:

 * Use before_action except: [...] instead of only: [...] for security-related actions.
 This way you don't forget to enable security checks for newly added actions.
 * Allow &lt;strong&gt; instead of removing &lt;script&gt; against Cross-Site Scripting (XSS).
 See below for details.